 If you are in employment, the amount of social insurance you pay depends on your earnings and the type of work you do.
 Your social insurance contributions in Ireland are referred to as PRSI (Pay Related Social Insurance).
 Sometimes, you will hear people describe their PRSI contributions as stamps.
 This term dated from before 1979 when employers would literally stamp a card each week of employment.
 That card was then brought to a social welfare local office when claiming social welfare payments.

 If you are self-employed, you pay Class S social insurance contributions directly to the Revenue Commissioners.
 The Revenue Commissioners then pay the money into the Social Insurance Fund.
-Revenue send a record of the contributions you have paid to the Department of Social Protection.
+Revenue send a record of the contributions you have paid to the Department of Employment Affairs and Social Protection.

 You are not liable for PRSI contributions after the age of 66 - this is the case whether or not you are employed or self-employed.
 If you do not have enough contributions at age 66, you cannot add to them after that.